idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 * [Port Auto-Negotitation](#port-auto-negotiation)
 * [Port Statistics](#port-statistics)

+The following ethtool commands are not supported:
+* `–m` command to read SFP module information.
+* `–p` command to test LEDs on port.

 ## Port Configuration
 ### Port Identification
 In order to specify the corresponding switch port name in Linux, use the following udev rule.
 It sets the interface name in the kernel driver, based on kernel port properties, such as switch ID and port ID.